camilesing/SmolML/README.md

 ## Overview

-SmolML implements a fully functional machine learning library using only `matplotlib`, `random` and `math` modules.
+SmolML implements a fully functional machine learning library using only `collections`, `random` and `math` modules.
 While not optimized for production use, it serves as an excellent educational tool for understanding machine learning fundamentals through hands-on implementation.

 ## Features